sairamyalinga/miniproject/1_Requirements/Readme.md

 - It is played by showing signs with hands for every consecutive shout of ROCK PAPER SCISSORS.

 ## Research
 - Gaming is one of the widely used leisure activities by many people.
-For some people it is said that playing video games has a number of reasons to be played, for it can be a stress reliever, challenge and competition, relaxation, enjoyment, social interaction, and even mentally escaping from the real world.
+For some people it is said that playing games has a number of reasons to be played, for it can be a stress reliever, challenge and competition, relaxation, enjoyment, and even mentally escaping from the real world.

 ## Features